 - Financial and tax planning.
 Executives receive a \$10,000 cash allowance each December to encourage consultation with knowledgeable financial and tax planning experts who can help them understand the compensation and benefits programs in which they participate. - Personal use of Company aircraft.
 Our global security organization regularly evaluates the travel risk for our CEO.
 As a result of these assessments and based on our security team's recommendation, our Board of Directors has determined that our CEO must use Company-provided aircraft for all business and personal travel.
-In addition, this requirement continued for Mr. Frazier following his transition to Executive Chairman, as a result of our security team's recommendation.
 Personal use of Company aircraft by other executives requires CEO approval and is only permitted under exceptional circumstances.
-Other than our CEO and former Executive Chairman, there was no reported usage for any other NEO in 2022.
-Following his retirement, Mr. Frazier no longer uses the Company aircraft for personal travel. - Personal use of Company car and driver.
-Our CEO is, and our former Executive Chairman prior to his retirement was, provided with a car and driver to ensure their individual safety and security.
-Personal use of a car and driver is also provided to a select number of other executives, primarily for commutation purposes, allowing them to devote additional time to critical Company business.
-Following his retirement, Mr. Frazier no longer uses a Company car or driver for personal travel. - Residential security systems.
+Other than our CEO, there was no such reported usage for any other NEO in 2023. - Personal use of Company car and driver.
+Our CEO is provided with a car and driver to ensure his individual safety and security.
+Personal use of a car and driver is also provided to a select number of other executives, primarily for commuting purposes, allowing them to devote additional time to critical Company business.
+In 2023, personal use of a company car and driver was provided to Mr. Chattopadhyay and Dr. Li. - Residential security systems.
 Reimbursement for the installation, maintenance and remote access of residential security systems is provided to select executives, when deemed necessary by our internal global security team.
 Executives are responsible for paying monthly security monitoring fees, which are not reimbursable.
+Other than for our CEO, there was no reimbursement for any other NEO in 2023.